If you’re wondering what to read, here are two simple ideas that we can combine to help us choose what to read next.

 — Charlie Munger

-Building a foundation is hard work.
+Build your foundation.
 The key here is brutal honesty with yourself about what you really know.
 Take the time to do a Feynman One Pager on an idea you think you know really well.
-This simple process will show you the knowledge that you’re missing.
-The foundation of success is understanding deeply.
+While easy, this process will reveal any gaps you have in your knowledge.

-Basic ideas are the foundation to building multidisciplinary mind.
+The multidisciplinary mind understands the basic ideas.
+Acquiring the basic mental models from multiple disciplines allows you to see things that other people can’t.
 You don’t need to understand the latest study in biology, but you sure as heck better understand the concept of evolution because it applies to so much more than animals.

-The depth at which we master the basics is an indicator of how well we predict which variables matter and how they interact.
+Understanding the basics allows us to predict what matters.
 Put simply, people who understand the basics are better at understanding second and subsequent order consequences.
 Plus, how are we to have a chance of understanding complex ideas without a firm understanding of the basics.

 Remember, the slightest wind blows over a house without a foundation.